Nithinreddy000/speaker-series-2025/1101_Dotnet_MonthlyEvent/Readme.md

 ## Step 11

-Fill the basic config details as follows and instance name can be names as you prefer
+Fill the basic config details as follows and instance name can be names as you prefer.

+Note : Make sure to change the region based on your available regions which you just now noted from the subsciptions tab

 ![| 100x100](./images/10.png)